Richienb/coin-clicker-idle/README.md

-# coin-clicker-2
+# Coin Clicker 2
-This is game is about clicking.
+This is game is about clicking and clicking.